evanspa/pe-fp-app/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## About the Fuel Purchase System
+## About the Gas Jot System

-The fuel purchase system provides the ability to record and analyze your vehicle's fuel usage.
-In its present form, the fuel purchase system is not terribly useful.
-It enables you to collect fuel usage statistics with respect to your vehicles, but none of the analysis / reporting functionality is built out yet.
-It exists more as a reference implementation for a set of libraries.
-The fuel purchase system is a client/server one.
-This repo, *pe-fp-app*, represents the server-side application of the fuel purchase system.
+The Gas Jot system provides the ability to record and analyze your vehicle's gas usage.
+It enables you to collect fuel usage statistics with respect to your vehicles.
+In addition to being fun to use, Gas Jot also exists as a reference implementation for a set of libraries.
+The Gas Jot system is a client/server one.
+This repo, *pe-fp-app*, represents the server-side application of the Gas Jot system.
 It exists as a REST API endpoint for [client applications](#client-applications) of the system.
-The libraries are generic, and thus are not coupled to the fuel purchase system.
+The libraries are generic, and thus are not coupled to the Gas Jot system.

 pe-fp-app makes use of the [pe-* Clojure library suite](#pe--clojure-library-suite), as well as [pe-fp-rest](https://github.com/evanspa/pe-fp-rest) (*which uses [pe-fp-core](https://github.com/evanspa/pe-fp-core)*).

 ### Client Applications

-Currently there only exists an iOS client application for the fuel purchase
+Currently there only exists an iOS client application for the Gas Jot
 system: [PEFuelPurchase-App](https://github.com/evanspa/PEFuelPurchase-App).

 ## Component Layering

-The following diagram attempts to illustrate the layered architecture of the fuel purchase server application.
+The following diagram attempts to illustrate the layered architecture of the Gas Jot server application.
 The various *core* and *rest* libraries encapsulates the bulk of the application; the core logic, model and data access functionality.